pishdad-open/transition-framework/docs/transition-model.md

 Its mandate is to prevent chaos and enable lawful renewal.

 Once a legitimate constitutional government is formed through free public election, all transitional structures must automatically dissolve.

+## 2. Core Risks of an Unmanaged Transition

+Political transitions triggered by a loss of legitimacy are inherently unstable.
+Without a structured framework, three systemic risks typically emerge:

+### 2.1 Revenge-Based Violence

+Public anger, especially after periods of repression or bloodshed, can escalate into collective retaliation.

+Uncontrolled retaliation leads to:
+- Extrajudicial punishment
+- Property seizures without due process
+- Personal vendettas disguised as justice
+- Escalation into cycles of violence

+Such dynamics weaken moral legitimacy and create conditions for future authoritarian restoration.

+Justice must be institutional, not emotional.

+---

+### 2.2 Institutional Collapse

+When state authority weakens abruptly, critical systems may fail:

+- Public security
+- Judicial continuity
+- Financial administration
+- Infrastructure coordination

+A sudden vacuum of authority creates fragmentation and opportunistic power centers.

+Institutional continuity — even during restructuring — is essential to prevent chaos.

+---

+### 2.3 Power Vacuum Exploitation

+History shows that unstructured transitions often produce:

+- Competing armed factions
+- Revolutionary tribunals without oversight
+- Charismatic figures claiming emergency authority
+- Concentration of power justified as temporary necessity

+Temporary emergency power has a documented tendency to become permanent.

+A transition must therefore design its own limitations from the beginning.

+---

+### 2.4 Emotional Capture of Justice

+When victims or directly affected groups assume judicial authority without structural safeguards, the line between justice and revenge can blur.

+This does not diminish the legitimacy of suffering.
+It recognizes the need for procedural distance in order to preserve fairness and long-term stability.

+Conflict-of-interest safeguards are essential for credible accountability.

+---

+The purpose of identifying these risks is not to suppress public demand for justice.

+It is to ensure that justice strengthens the future —
+rather than destabilizes it.